 Parents/carers will be notified by letter if their child persistently arrives late.
-If this continues after the letter then legal advice will be sought by the school, which could result in a £60 fine per parent/carer per child.
+If this continues after the letter then school will follow the penalty notice procedure.

 Deletion from Roll

 For any pupil leaving St Peter at Gowts Primary other than at the end of year 6 parents/carers are required to complete a 'Pupils moving from school' form which can be obtained from the school office.
 This provides the school with the following information: Child's name, class, current address, date of leaving, new home address, name of new school, address of new school.
 This information is essential to ensure that we know the whereabouts and appropriately safeguard all our pupils, even those who leave us.